ourongxing/web-printer/packages/create-printer/template/manual/README.md

 Use [Playwright](https://github.com/microsoft/playwright) to print PDF, just like printing in Chrome, but print multiple web pages as one pretty pdf automatically.

 - Fully customizable, it's just a nodejs library.
-- Universality, supports any websites by plugins.
+- Universal, supports any websites by plugins.
+- Amazing, can replace website inner links to PDF inner links, supports hash positioning.
 - Auto generate outlines of PDF, supports different level and collapsed status.
 - Easy to remove distracting elements.
 No distractions, only pure knowledge.